Buckhill/mfastack/README.md

 # What is MFA Stack?

 MFA Stack Server is a Key Storage Server and Validator, which enables 2-factor authentication, and optionally Single Sign On, for existing apps and websites.
-This repository hosts MFALib.
+This repository hosts MFALib and the MFA Stack documentation.

 ## What is MFALib?